 Perhaps the easiest way to increase training intensity is to raise the tempo of your activities.
 Generally speaking, you can do this by increasing the pace at which balls are entered in or shortening the time between rallies.
 The latter is something I wrote about in Washing to increase scrimmage intensity.
 When you add a new ball in as soon as a rally ends, it naturally increases the tempo.
 The players don’t have any time to drop their intensity back down, so it stays at a higher level.
 This also ties in with conditioning.

 Adding competition to your practice can definitely make things more intense.
 And it doesn’t even have to be strictly a volleyball game.
 Sometimes you can use seemingly silly things to get the players competing and having fun.
 That ups the intensity, and oftentimes it carries through the session.
 Two games like this which immediately come to mind are Amoeba Serving and Brazilian 2-ball.
 They aren’t the most complicated games in the world, but players get into them.
 And you can do competitive things while still focusing on your developmental needs.

 Don’t let it drop

 Having increased the tempo and/or added competition to you practice, make sure you don’t then put in something that will bring the intensity crashing back down.
-For sure there will be carry over from one intense activity into whatever comes next.
+For sure there will be carryover from one intense activity into whatever comes next.
 If, however, that following exercise is something like a serving and passing drill, it’s all going to fade away.